 Maintaining trees and greenspaces…

 Winnipeg School Division is committed to sustainable development and has made it a priority for this construction and school expansion to maximize the greenspace and urban forest.
-More than 70 percent of the property will continue to be park-like green space suitable for outdoor sports and play.
-Based on the evolution of the design, two mature trees on Brock Street will have to be removed, however, these trees will be replaced according to city requirements.
+More than 70 percent of the property (4.80 acres) will continue to be park-like green space suitable for outdoor sports and play.
+Changes made to the design after the January community consultation have resulted in a design that will maintain all mature trees on the property and Brock Street boulevard area.
 Additional landscaping on the property is also part of the project including additional trees.